 This example demonstrates the trust that is required between client and consultant when situations become conflicted, and the faith that clients have in Botanæco.
 It also demonstrates the quality of baseline & assessment provided to clients & regulators, and Botanæco's own conviction in providing & defending this.

-If you would like further information then please send an email or call Dr Andy McMullen, Principal Botanist & owner of Botanæco, on 01356 650410.
+If you would like further information then please send an email or call Dr Andy McMullen, Principal Botanist & Director of Botanæco, on 01356 650410.